elvin365/md/content/blog/say-hello-to-doks/index.md

 <hr>

-###Example
+### Example

-Say, we have a system of equation example:
+Say, we have a system of equations example:

 $$x\equiv 7\(mod 11)$$
 $$x\equiv 22\(mod 43)$$